softcite/software-mentions/README.md

 The reference evaluation is realized against a stable holdout set corresponding to 20% of all the documents of the Softcite dataset (994 articles).
 The remaining articles (3,977 articles) are used for training.

-The holdout set reproduces the overall distribution of documents with annotation (29.0% of the documents have at least one annotation), the distribution between Biomedicine and Economics fields, and we used a stratified sampling to reproduce the overall distribution of mentions per document (Python script under `scripts/createHoldoutSet.py`).
+The holdout set reproduces the overall distribution of documents with annotation (29.0% of the documents have at least one annotation), the distribution between Biomedicine and Economics fields.
+We used a stratified sampling to reproduce the overall distribution of mentions per document (Python script under `scripts/createHoldoutSet.py`).
 The holdout set in TEI XML format is available under `resources/dataset/software/evaluation/softcite_corpus-full.holdout-complete.tei.xml`.
 For evaluating portability, we also provides the subset corresponding to the holdout set with PMC files only (biomedicine) and econ files only (Economics).

-Traditional evaluation using 10-fold cross-validation cannot be considered as reliable in this context, because the distribution of annotations in the training data is modified with undersampling methods to address the sparsity of software mentions in scientific literature (Class Imbalance Problem).
-Evaluation using 10-fold cross-validation will significantly over-estimate the performance as compared to a realistic random distribution.
+Traditional evaluation using 10-fold cross-validation cannot be considered as reliable in this context.
+The distribution of annotations in the training data is modified with undersampling methods to address the sparsity of software mentions in scientific literature (Class Imbalance Problem).
+Evaluation using 10-fold cross-validation will significantly overestimate the performance as compared to a realistic random distribution.

 The training data is built from two sources: